Commencement Frequently Asked Questions

 Graduates may not carry handbags or other personal items, banners, placards, etc. A small camera is permissible.
 Please keep in mind that you will not return to your initial seat after you cross the stage.

 Undergraduate Latin honors recipients will be awarded an honor stole to wear with their regalia.
-Additionally, students who have served in elected positions for either the Council of Graduate Students or Regent Undergraduate Council, or the College Student Leadership Board may wear the recognition cords provided by the University if they completed their term of office or left the position in good standing.
+Additionally, students who have served in elected positions for the Council of Graduate Students, Regent Undergraduate Council, or the College Student Leadership Board may wear the recognition cords provided by the University if they completed their term of office or left the position in good standing.
 These honor stoles and recognition cords are given during regalia distribution.
 Active duty military and veterans receive recognition cords from the Military Affairs Office.
 Members of the following university-sanctioned academic honor societies may wear their organization's approved honor cord only - no additional pins, tassels, stoles, medallions or other insignia are permitted.
 Honor Society students are responsible for ordering their own cords.

-Approved honor societies: Alpha Phi Sigma, Beta Phi, Chi Sigma Iota, Phi Alpha Delta, Pi Sigma Alpha, Psi Chi, Sigma Tau Delta
+Approved honor societies: Alpha Phi Sigma, Beta Phi, Chi Sigma Iota, Lambda Pi Eta, Phi Alpha Delta, Pi Sigma Alpha, Psi Chi, Sigma Tau Delta

 Men should wear a shirt and tie but no jacket and ladies should wear dresses or skirts.
 All graduates should wear comfortable shoes (heels or flats).
 Graduates spend a significant amount of time standing.
 Please be advised that men will need to remove their caps during prayer.